C3WG/DSMM/docs/README.md

 This Function entails implementing policies and practices to proactively minimize the exposure of important/sensitive data, in particular by controlling how it is accessed, used, and retained.
 This is a critical Function of the model as it covers the policies and procedures aimed at preventing data-related security events.

 The Objectives within Protect will often build on the previous work done in Identify and Classify.
 While Identify and Classify is designed to help map out an organization's data risk, Protect focuses on mitigating that risk.
 Most organizations will have multiple types of sensitive data, and the appropriate level of protection can naturally vary based on the type of data or business use case, as guided by the Data Risk Assessment Objective.
-In fact, a single piece of content may contain multiple types or classifications of sensitive data (e.g PII and PHI), and the organization may need to consider which protection rules should take precedence when protecting data.
+In fact, a single piece of content may contain multiple types or classifications of sensitive data (e.g. PII and PHI), and the organization may need to consider which protection rules should take precedence when protecting data.
 Ultimately, the Protect function will require organizations to directly consider their tolerance for risk as well as how security controls could potentially impact productivity.

 **Some key considerations may include:**